Louis MacNeice (1907-64)

 Life

 b.
 12 Sept.
-[Frederick (“Freddie” during childhood)], 1 Brookhill Ave. [var.
-St.], Belfast; raised at Carrickfergus, Co.
-Antrim where his father [John] Frederick MacNeice (‘the square black figure whom the horizon understood’) became rector of St. Nicholas’s Church, Carrickfergus in 1908, and later Church of Ireland Bishop of Down, Connor, and Dromore (d.1942); his mother (Lily née Cleshanm, from Connemara) died of TB in 1914, after a period of clinical depression; his brother Willie was a Downs Syndrome child, briefly cared for at a mental institution in Scotland; a sister, Elizabeth, provided the companionship of his boyhood; his father remarried, to Bea Greer, in 1917;
+1907 [Frederick Louis (“Freddie” during childhood)], 1 Brookhill Ave. [var.
+St.], Belfast; son of John Frederick and Elizabeth (“Lily”, née Clesham); MacNeice raised at Carrickfergus, Co.
+Antrim where his father [John] Frederick MacNeice (‘the square black figure whom the horizon understood’) became rector of St. Nicholas’s Church, Carrickfergus in 1908, and later Church of Ireland Bishop of Down, Connor, and Dromore (d.1942); his mother, died of TB in 1914, after a period of clinical depression involving hospitalisation in Dublin and her disappearance from the family home; his brother Willie had Downs Syndrome, and was briefly cared for at a mental institution in Scotland; a sister, Elizabeth, provided the companionship of his boyhood; his father remarried to Bea Greer in 1917, and won Louis’s affections;

 his version of The Agamemnon of Aeschylus (dir.
 Robert Doone; Westminster Th., 1 Nov.
 1936), produced before W. B. Yeats who told Dodd, ‘We are assisting, my dear Dodds, at the death of tragedy’); his first wife leaves with his friend Charles Katzman in Nov.
 1936 (‘Thank you, my dear – dear against my judgement’); moved to Bedford College (London Univ.), 1936; associated with the Auden group; travelled in Spain with Blunt, Easter 1938; visited Iceland with Auden, issuing Letters from Iceland (1937) with him; issued The Earth Compels (1938); visited Barcelona, 1938; visited America, lecturing, Spring 1939; issued Autumn Journal (May 1939), a long poem in twenty-four sections, ‘something half-way between the lyric and the didactic poem’, its occasion the Munich Crisis, September 1938;